brianjp07/brewhaha/README.md

 ##Testing
 Testing was done completely manually by all members for their individual parts.
 There were no automated tests cases because this process was more easily tested manually.

+## Technologies Used

+This project uses the following extra rubygems and resources:
+* boostrap-sass: A CSS foundation library in SASS
+* devise: User management
+* bh: Helper methods for bootstrap
+* haml: A dry, clean alternative to HTML
+* delayed-job: Backend for running Active Jobs

+In addition, we used the following new features of rails:
+* ActiveJob (4.2) - Run background jobs to check for expired orders
+* ActiveRecord Enums (4.1) - Use convenient enum syntax for ActiveRecord objects (User.role and Order.status)